samiparnab2/MyPrograms/README.md

 # Programs
-Here are some small done by me
+Here are some small Programs done by me